MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/resizabletextarea.md

 ---
-title: Resizable text area control reference | Creator Kit
+title: ResizableTextArea control reference | Creator Kit
-description: Learn about the details and properties of Resizable text area control in the Creator Kit.
+description: Learn about the details and properties of ResizableTextArea control in the Creator Kit.
 author: denisem-msft
 manager: devkeydet
 ms.component: pa-maker